emirry/mindful/README.md

   <img src="https://github.com/emirry/mindfull/blob/main/images/Screen%20Shot%202021-02-17%20at%206.44.39%20PM.png" alt="Nutriton Ring" width=150>
 </p>

->Note: The nutrition ring in the image above is not complete.
+>Note: The nutrition ring in the last image is not complete.
 Just the start 🙂